Attempted assassination of Pope John Paul II: Background

 In 1979, The New York Times reported that Ağca, whom it called "the self-confessed killer of an Istanbul newspaperman" (Abdi İpekçi, editor of the Turkish newspaper Milliyet), had described the Pope as "the masked leader of the crusades" and threatened to shoot him if he did not cancel his planned visit to Turkey, which went ahead in late November 1979.
 The paper also said (on 28 November 1979) that the killing would be in revenge for the then still ongoing attack on the Grand Mosque in Mecca, which had begun on 20 November, and which he blamed on the United States or Israel.

 Beginning in August 1980, Ağca, under the alias of Vilperi, began criss-crossing the Mediterranean region, altering passports and identities, perhaps to hide his point of origin in Sofia, Bulgaria.
 He entered Rome on 10 May 1981, coming by train from Milan.
 According to Ağca's later testimony, he met with three accomplices in Rome, one a fellow Turk and two Bulgarians, with the operation being commanded by Zilo Vassilev, the Bulgarian military attaché in Italy.
 He said that he was assigned this mission by Turkish mafioso Bekir Çelenk in Bulgaria.
 According to Ağca, the plan was for him and the back-up gunman Oral Çelik to open fire on the pope in St. Peter's Square and escape to the Bulgarian embassy under the cover of the panic generated by a small explosion.

+Intelligence services

+Years after the assassination attempts, journalists of France revealed that the SDECE, french secrets services towards International operations, attempted to warn twice the Vatican, without success.